OpenSextant/Xponents/XText/USAGE.md

 The three main constructs in XText are:

-- the document conversion.
-This is ALWAYS an interpretation of the real thing.
+- **The document conversion.**  This is ALWAYS an interpretation of the real thing.
 There is no right answer for BIN>TEXT
-- data converters.
-These are simple classes that take a single input object or stream and return a conversion.
+- **The data converters.**  These are simple classes that take a single input object or stream and return a conversion.
-- data collectors.
-Crawling is also an interpretation of an original data sources.
+- **The data collectors.** Crawling is also an interpretation of an original data sources.
 XText supports simple web, sharepoint, and IMAP mail box crawls.
 PST mailbox crawl is now experimental.